Iju, Ogun: Native Government

 Military settlements similar to Iju were founded in other strategic locations to protect trade routes within Egba territories outside of Abeokuta.
 A survey and map of the area drawn by Ilaro Divisional Native Authority in 1913 under the stewardship of Ifaremilekun Fagbemi for district planning recognized Gbalefa Peninsula as an area of native authority that encompassed Iju and other towns.
 The survey was deemed acceptable by Awori, Egba and Egbado representatives.

-Egba satellite towns and villages are customarily headed by a Baale who acts as the town administrator and representative of Alake of Egbaland.
+Egba satellite towns and villages are customarily headed by a Baale, who acts as the town administrator and representative of Alake of Egbaland.
 In a bid to consolidate the authorities of the Egba Baales in the area called Gbalefa Peninsula, a member of the Gbalefa clan was recommended to be made king, but the Egba Administrative council rejected the recommendation on the grounds that no Egba king can be crowned outside Abeokuta. instead, the Egba satellite communities should have Baales.
-Another recommendation was made in 2017 and this time around, Oba Alake and Oba Olowu accepted the recommendation.
+Another recommendation was made in 2017, and this time around, Oba Alake and Oba Olowu accepted the recommendation.

-On November 2, 2017, the executive governor of Ogun state, Ibikunle Amosun, approved request to have an Owu/Egba king in Iju town.
-On November 11, 2017, Olufemi Sodeinde who is a High Chief in Owu Kingdom was crowned as the first Olu of Iju-Gbalefa Egbaland.
+On November 2, 2017, the executive governor of Ogun state, Ibikunle Amosun, approved the request to have an Egba/Owu king in Iju town.
+On November 11, 2017, Olufemi Sodeinde, who is a High Chief in Owu Kingdom, was crowned as the first Olu of Iju-Gbalefa Egbaland.
 In attendance were President Olusegun Obasanjo, HRM Oba Dr. Olusanya Dosumu and several notable dignitaries.
 The coronation was attended and live-streamed by thousands of people.

 Industrialization

-The neighboring Ota town which is closer in proximity to Lagos, the commercial hub of the country, is teeming with factories and banks, schools, restaurants and hotels.
+The neighboring Ota town, which is closer in proximity to Lagos, the commercial hub of the country, is teeming with factories and banks, schools, restaurants and hotels.
 These economic activities are fueling unprecedented population growth in the local government district.
-Most of this growth may be the result of migration from Lagos to local government district.
+Most of this growth may be the result of migration from Lagos to the local government district.

 Outside of Ado-Odo/Ota local government district, there are large geographical territories of the Aworis in Lagos state that are not under Egba authority.
 As the Awori population continues to grow at a fast rate in the local government district, they will be accommodated by the Egba and Egbado (now Yewa) population.